CMPS-2200/assignment-02-template/assignment-02.md

    quadratic time, and the Karatsaba-Ofman algorithm running in subquadratic time.
 Then test the empirical running times across a variety of inputs to test whether your code scales in the manner described by the asymptotic runtime.
+(20 pts)